 As explained in more detail in the Statement of Corporate Governance, the Board has agreed that all Directors will retire annually and seek re-election.
-David Priseman, having been appointed as a Director after the year end, will stand for election by Shareholders.
-Therefore, other than Atul Devani who is retiring as a Director and from the Board following the conclusion of the AGM, in accordance with the Codes, all Directors will retire at the 2024 AGM and, being eligible, offer themselves for election or re-election.
+Therefore, other than Charles Young who, as announced previously, is retiring as a Director following the conclusion of the 2024 AGM, each Director, in accordance with the Codes, will retire at the 2024 AGM and, being eligible, offer themself for election/re-election.
 The Board confirms that, following a formal process of evaluation, the performance of each Director continues to be effective and all Directors have demonstrated commitment to the role.